x

 The case revolves around Tennessee's law restricting gender-affirming care for transgender youth.

-WASHINGTON — The United States Supreme Court will hear arguments Wednesday in a case that could impact transgender kids across the country.
+WASHINGTON — The United States Supreme Court heard arguments Wednesday in a case that could impact transgender kids across the country.
 It revolves around a law passed by the Tennessee legislature and upheld in a federal appeals court that blocks hormone and puberty blocker therapies for transgender youth seeking to treat dysphoria.

 Bean Chapman, an advocate with the Tennessee Equality Project, said Tennessee's current law unfairly targets transgender youth, preventing them from accessing gender-affirming care while allowing cisgender children access to the same treatments.